sachinprasanna7/StockOverflow-frotend/README.md

 - **Ollama** (for AI chatbot functionality)
 - **Backend Server** - Make sure your Spring Boot backend and MySQL server are running

-> **Note**: This frontend application requires a separate backend server (Spring Boot + MySQL).
+> **Note**: This frontend service is designed to work with the [Stocks Overflow Backend](https://github.com/sachinprasanna7/StockOverflow-backend).
 Please ensure the backend is running before starting the frontend.

 ## 📦 Installation & Setup